Menaka-GH/MH_RecipeDB/README.md

 List all recipes by category - EXEC ListRecipeCategory

-List recipes by ingredient
+List recipes by ingredient-select *from Incredients;

-Add recipes to the collection

-Remove recipe from collection

-Delete recipe from collection
+Delete recipe from collection-EXECUTE DeleteRecipe 'Bajji';

 Technical Instructions